 While putting such an ad in print required careful editorial consideration and a lot of manual work of the design team, contextual targeting is fully automated today—it’s all about algorithms and scripts.
 The first examples of contextual targeting can be traced back to the early days of the Internet, when online methods like behavioral targeting and retargeting were only gaining traction.

-Ask us anything about contextual targeting
+Ask us about building a contextual ad targeting platform

 Over the years, the growing popularity of the Internet and emerging advertising technologies have enabled advertisers to segment audiences and target them based on their behavior and interests (i.e. behavioral targeting).
 However, today many print publishers still take advantage of contextual targeting simply because it’s very effective for specific kinds of content.